Patient Starter Kit

 - A card from the manufacturer with information on where to purchase Udderly Smooth Cream is also included

-- Hepatocellular carcinoma (HCC, a type of liver cancer), when it cannot be treated with surgery
+- a type of liver cancer called hepatocellular carcinoma (HCC) that cannot be removed by surgery

-- Differentiated thyroid carcinoma (DTC, a type of thyroid cancer) that can no longer be treated with radioactive iodine and is progressing
+- a type of thyroid cancer called differentiated thyroid carcinoma (DTC) that can no longer be treated with radioactive iodine and is progressing

 Important Safety Information